 But the above is economically not feasible.

-Functions of a Gasket in a piping flanged joint
+Functions of a Flange Gasket in a Piping Flanged Joint

 The amount of flow (seal) of the gasket material that is required to produce a tight seal is dependent upon the roughness of the surface.
 The gasket must be able to maintain this seal under all the operating conditions of the system including extreme upsets of temperature and pressure.
 Therefore, it is important to ensure proper design and selection of the gaskets to prevent flange-leakage problems and avoid costly shutdowns of the process plants.

-So the main functions of a GASKET are:
+So the main functions of a flange gasket are:

 - The gasket material has to fill the uneven surface of the flange in order to prevent leakage between the gasket and the flange surface.